-Stacey Shaw, M.Ed. has years of experience as an instructor and administrator at the middle school and elementary school levels.
-She has taught all ages, from kindergarten through college in subjects ranging from English Language Arts and Social Studies to English as a Second Language ans Spanish.
+Stacey Shaw, M.Ed. has years of experience as an instructor at the middle school and elementary school levels.
+She has taught all ages, from kindergarten through college in subjects ranging from English Language Arts and Social Studies to English as a Second Language and Spanish.

 Stacey received her Bachelor of Arts from The Evergreen State College in 1992.
 Her undergraduate studies focused on bilingual education, Spanish language, and Latin American Studies.
 She received her Master of Arts in Education from Prescott College in 2003.
 Stacey is currently working on her Doctorate of Education at Lewis and Clark College.